 For your return trip, you can also walk down from the summit and drop by Kinosaki Onsen’s guardian temple – Onsenji.
 But just note although walking down the hill may seem to be an easy task, it will be quite a burden for your knees.
 It will be easier to utilize the ropeway.

 Also, before you get to the ropeway from the foot of Mt.
 Daishi, you have to climb a set of long and steep staircases.

-For the ropeway’s timetable and cost, please refer to their website HERE.
+Please refer to their website HERE for the ropeway’s timetable and cost.
 The language menu will appear when you hover your mouse over the globe icon at the top right-hand side.

-Important: The opening hours of the Miharashi Terrace Cafe at the top of the mountain are from 10 am to 4 pm.
-Because of the awesome view from the cafe, it is better to get to the summit while it is open.
+Tip: The opening hours of the Miharashi Terrace Cafe at the top of the mountain are from 10 am to 4 pm daily except for the 2nd and the 4th Thursday.
+The view from the cafe is awesome, so visit the summit while it is open.

-☛ If you are staying overnight at Kinosaki Onsen, check with your accommodation to see if they have ropeway’s coupon or show your Yukata to Kani Ōkoku Passport for a discount for your ropeway ticket.
+☛ If you are staying overnight at Kinosaki Onsen, check with your accommodation to see if they have a ropeway coupon or show your Yukata to Kani Ōkoku Passport for a discount for your ropeway ticket.

 ☛ You can request a pick-up service with your hotel’s reception.
-But you will still need to climb that 97 staircases to board the ropeway
+But you will still need to climb those 97 staircases to board the ropeway.